FourjsGenero/ex_chart_via_grw/README.md

 Example demonstrating how you can incorporate Charts/Graphs etc in your Genero applicaiton via Genero Report Writer.

-The basics of the technique is that uses Genero Report Writer to create a chart with the data that is sent to it.
-The output format selected is Image, and then this image is displayed to an image widget in your Genero application.
+The basics of the technique is that Genero Report Writer is used to create a chart from the data that is sent to it.
+The output format selected is "Image", and then this image is displayed to an Image widget in your Genero application.

-I have only done a small selection of the report options, you would add other options in a similar manner through FIRST PAGE HEADER.
+In the example, I have only done a small selection of the report options available, you would add other options in a similar manner through FIRST PAGE HEADER.

 The advantages of this method is that it does not require the use of a 3rd party graph/chart web component, nor does it require you using fglsvgcanvas to produce something from scratch.
-You also get consistency of appearance between your generated reports and what appears in the screen.
+You also get consistency of appearance between your generated reports and what appears in your Genero application screens.

-The disadvantages are that you are limited to the charting options that are availabel from within Genero Report Writer.
+The disadvantages are that you are limited to the charting options that are available from within Genero Report Writer.
 There is limited ability to make your charts interactive.
 For performance reasons, you might wish to investigate the use of "distributed mode" within GRW so that the initialisation of the reporting libraries is not called for each individual chart.
-Without using distributed mode you will probably find that each chart takes a second or three to be produced.
+Without using distributed mode you will probably find that each chart takes a second or three to be produced, using distributed mode this becomes near instantaneous.

 The screenshots below show the 5 chart types that are available using a MapChart.